killianobrien/app-cryp-2425/slides/app-cryp-03.md

 ## Data Encryption Standard (DES)

 * DES follows the Feistel cipher structure with added steps of an initial permutation of the plaintext and a corresponding final inverse initial permutation step. <img src="./images/DES.png" alt="" style="padding:5spx;float:right;height=100%;">
 * Precise details are involved.
-See Appendix C of Stallings of specifications of
+See Appendix C of Stallings for specifications of
     - initial permutation,
     - round permutations
     - round function $F$